 Alexander specialises in financial services regulation, insurance and anti-money laundering law.

-In addition, Alexander has worked as a legal researcher at the New Zealand Law Commission and as a lecturer at Te Piringa – Faculty of Law in the University of Waikato.
+Before joining Chapman Tripp, Alexander worked as a senior solicitor in the Office of the Chief Tax Counsel at Inland Revenue for over a decade.
+While at Inland Revenue, he helped prepare the Commissioner of Inland Revenue's binding rulings and statements on complex high-value transactions and interpretative issues.
+He has also worked as a legal researcher at the New Zealand Law Commission and as a lecturer at Te Piringa – Faculty of Law in the University of Waikato.

-- payment processors, money remitters and other domestic and international financial institutions on their AML/CFT Act obligations, particularly with respect to international money flows
+- Advised payment processors, money remitters and other domestic and international financial institutions on AML/CFT Act obligations, particularly with respect to international money flows.

-- insurers with respect to the constraints of the Human Rights Act 1993 on the terms and conditions of insurance policies
+- Counselled insurers on the constraints of the Human Rights Act 1993 and terms and conditions of insurance policies.

-- Credit Unions and Friendly Societies on a wide range of issues relating to their operation, including the contents of PDS, service and agency agreements, website privacy policies, loan agreement terms and conditions, and the interpretation of their rules, and
+- Helped credit unions and friendly societies with a wide range of issues relating to their operation, including contents of product disclosure statements, service and agency agreements, website privacy policies, loan agreement terms and conditions, and interpretation of their rules.

-- a wide range of financial services providers on their obligations under the Financial Markets Conduct Act 2013, Financial Advisers Act 2008, Financial Service Providers (Registration and Dispute Resolution) Act 2008, KiwiSaver Act 2006, and Financial Services Legislation Amendment Act 2019.
+- Advised a wide range of financial service providers on their obligations under the Financial Markets Conduct Act 2013, Financial Advisers Act 2008, Financial Service Providers (Registration and Dispute Resolution) Act 2008, KiwiSaver Act 2006, and Financial Services Legislation Amendment Act 2019.